-• How accessible are resources?
+How accessible are resources?

-The Foundation Learning Centre is a dedicated facility to meet the needs of young people with learning difficulties and disabilities.
-It is built to the latest building regulations guidance and incorporates adjustable desks, adapted seating, adaptive and assistive technology and signage that reflect aspects of SEN.
+The Foundation Learning Centre is a dedicated facility to meet the needs of young people with learning difficulties and disabilities. incorporates adjustable desks, adapted seating, adaptive and assistive technology and signage that reflect aspects of SEN.

-There are adjustable height desks and assistive technology aids in a number of College classrooms and facilities across the campus and other centres.
+There are adjustable height desks and assistive technology aids in a number of college classrooms and facilities across the campus and other centres.